corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 }
 ```

-This configuration is useful if you want to generate the certificates in the PKI without CRL extensions, in which case you cannot update them later or use certificate revocation.
-If you do not need to use certificate revocation, use the following configuration:
+This configuration is useful if you want to generate the certificates in the PKI
+without CRL extensions, which is simpler however you cannot update them later or
+use certificate revocation.
+If you do not need to use certificate revocation,
+use the following configuration:

 ```guess
 certificates = {